 Mostly, avoid using this sensor when the object is very very small.
 As the reflected waves are not sufficient for finding, and the distance cannot be calculated accurately.

-In the upcoming post, you will be getting information related to some more operations that can be performed in the 1-D array.
+In the upcoming post, you will be getting information related to Working of humidity sensors and some more operations that can be performed in the 1-D array.
 If you haven’t read our recent post on How does temperature sensor works and its types then go and and read this.
 Also, stay tuned for the upcoming posts.